forestgrape/coronavirus/coronavirus.md

     * Bacteria
   - Archaea
 * Eukaryotes
-  * Plants, Animals and Fungi all belong to the eurkaryotes.
+  * Plants, Animals and Fungi all belong to the eukaryotes.
 These eukaryotes form multicellular organisms.
-  * There are many more eukaryotes many of them not forming multicellular organisms and thus living as single cells, these are often referred as *protozoa*.
+  * There are many more eukaryotes, many of them not forming multicellular organisms and thus living as single cells.
+These are called *protozoa*.